Are You Grieving?

 In the evening by the fire

-does your minds’ eye ever tire
+Does your mind’s eye ever tire

 Of roving where the distant memories lay?

-As these memories do entreat you
+As those memories do entreat you

-does a sullen tear now greet you,
+Does a sullen tear now greet you,

-Does your hardened heart grow softer
+Does your hardened heart grow tender

 Or does summer sun now find you

-with your youthful hue behind you,
+With your youthful hues behind you—

 And does your silent mirror friend betray?